dvcalex/openglworkshop1/README.md

 ## Building

 Clone the repo

 ```bash
 git clone https://github.com/dvcalex/openglworkshop1.git
 cd openglworkshop1
 ```

-### Visual Studio (Windows IDE)

-1. Open Visual Studio and select **File → Open → Folder...**, then choose the project root
-2. Visual Studio will detect `CMakeLists.txt` and automatically configure the project — wait for the CMake output to finish in the **Output** window
-3. Select `openglworkshop1.exe` from the startup item dropdown in the toolbar and click the green play button to build and run

-If IntelliSense shows errors after the first build (especially for GLAD headers which are generated at build time):
-1. Close the folder in Visual Studio
-2. Delete the `.vs` folder in the project root
-3. Re-open the folder and wait for CMake to reconfigure

 ### Command Line

 Build the project

 ```bash
 cmake -B build
 cmake --build build
 ```

 Run the executable

 ```bash
 # Windows
 build\bin\Debug\openglworkshop1.exe